minlanyu/cs145-site/infra.md

 ./pull_update.sh
 ```

-### Submitting the project
+### Submit the project

 You are expected to tag the version you would like us to grade on using following commands and push it to your own repo.
-You can learn from this tutorial on how to use git tag command.
+You can learn from [this tutorial](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on how to use git tag command.
 This command will record the time of your submission for our grading purpose.
 ```
 git tag -a submission -m "Final Submission" git push --tags